Emigration from Malta: Australia

-According to the 2011 Census, there were 163,990 people of Maltese descent in Australia and 41,274 Malta-born people living in the country at the moment of the census, having a fall of 5.6 per cent compared to the 2006 Census.

-The largest Malta-born community in Australia is in the state of Victoria, with 19,730 people.
+According to the 2011 Australian census, there were 163,990 people of Maltese descent and 41,274 Maltese-born people living in Australia; these numbers represented a decline of 5.6% from the 2006 census.
+The largest Maltese-Australian community in Australia is located in the state of Victoria, numbering at approximately 19,730 people.

-The first Maltese settler, Antonio Azzopardi, landed in Melbourne in 1837, where he became a successful businessman.
-Yet, by 1881, the Malta-born population of Victoria was only 73.

-Many attempts were made at organised mass migration to Australia throughout the 19th century but it was only in 1883 the first group of 70 labourers (and nine stowaways) arrived.
-Britain encouraged emigration as part of a strategy of populating the Empire with white British subjects, while emigration was vital to Malta as a small, resource-poor country.
-Yet, Australia's 1901 Immigration Restriction Act kept the number of Maltese arrivals low in the early 20th century.
+The first Maltese to arrive in Australia was possibly inmate John Pace in June 1790, though it is not clear if he was sent from Malta or if he was Maltese at all.
+The first certain Maltese to arrive in Australia were convicts around 1810.
+The first Maltese immigrant (as opposed to convict or bonded servant) is thought to have been Antonio Azzopardi who arrived in 1838.
+Many attempts were made at organised mass migration throughout the 19th century but it was only in 1883 the first group of 70 labourers (and nine stowaways) arrived.
+The Australian government's 1901 Immigration Restriction Act kept the number of Maltese arrivals low in the early 20th century.

 Group and mass migration gradually picked up, first, to Queensland and, after World War I, to Sydney whose automobile industry drew many.
-A quota system for Maltese immigrants was introduced in 1920, but British pressure resulted in the quota being raised in 1923, and 395 Malta-born people lived in Victoria by 1933.
+A quota system for Maltese immigrants was introduced in 1920, but British pressure resulted in the quota being raised in 1923 and 395 Malta-born people lived in Victoria by 1933.

 While most emigrated to Australia from Malta, a number came from the United Kingdom where they had settled after having been expelled from Egypt, as holders of British passports, during the Suez Crisis.

 Maltese immigration to Australia reached its peak during the 1960s.
-The majority of Maltese immigrants reside in Melbourne's western suburbs of Sunshine (especially on Glengala Rd) and St Albans, and in Sydney's western suburbs of Greystanes and Horsley Park.
+The majority of Maltese immigrants reside in Melbourne's western suburbs of Sunshine (especially on Glengala Rd) and St Albans and in Sydney's western suburbs of Greystanes and Horsley Park.
 The Maltese, as in their home country, are predominantly Roman Catholic.

 259 Maltese boys and 51 Maltese girls were sent alone to Catholic institutions in Western and South Australia between 1950 and 1965, following negotiations between the Maltese and Western Australian governments which had started in 1928 when Perth-based Maltese priest Father Raphael Pace urged the Christian Brothers to include Maltese children in its emerging migration scheme.
-Instead of receiving an education, many of them were exploited for building works, and were never scholarised in English, while also forgetting their own Maltese language.
+Instead of receiving an education, many of them were exploited for building works and were never scholarised in English, while also forgetting their own Maltese language.